 Brothers Cerezo Contreras

-25 de junio de 2005, por Comité Cerezo MéxicoInfo about four of the political prisoners in Mexico: Torture is still an unpunished crime
+25 June 2005, by Comité Cerezo MéxicoInfo about four of the political prisoners in Mexico: Torture is still an unpunished crime

 index: the case Sergio Garcia and Pablo, the other prisoners Digna Ochoa: The crime how can I help? internet groups of support What happens?
 On august 13th 2001, at five o’clock in the morning, efectives of the General Procuradury of the Republic (PGR), the Army, Judicial Police and from the National Security, as well as some other unidentified masked guys entered violently at the adress (...) -